-Jewel Orchids will generally flower better in the winter months when the

-    ambient temperature is dipped to around 15°C (59°F) during the autumn
+Jewel Orchids will generally flower better in the winter months when the ambient temperature is dipped to around 15°C (59°F) during the autumn and winter.

-    and winter.

 Up to 0.3m in height and the width of its pot.
-The ultimate height will

-    take between 4 - 6 years to achieve with around 5cm of lateral growth
+The ultimate height will take between 4 - 6 years to achieve with around 5cm of new growth per season.

-    per season.

 Via Seed or Rhizome Cuttings.

-    Jewel Orchids will flower at the start of winter, if grown correctly

-    with a cooler environment during this time.
-Each individual flower will

-    last up to ten days, with the overall show lasting up to five weeks.

-    Supplement the plant using a fertiliser high in potassium to prolong its

-    flowers - Tomato feeds is an excellent choice, or a Baby-Bio product.

-    Never promote persistent droughts as this will shorten the duration of
+Jewel Orchids will flower at the start of winter if grown correctly with a cooler environment during this time.
+Each individual flower will last up to ten days, with the overall show lasting up to five weeks.
+Supplement the plant using a fertiliser high in potassium to prolong its flowers - Tomato feed is an excellent choice or a Miracle-Gro product.
+Never promote persistent droughts as this will shorten the duration of flowers.

-    flowers.

-    Repot every three years in spring using a houseplant-labelled and the

-    next sized pot with adequate drainage.
-Jewel Orchids are best suited for

-    pots that are wide and shallow, as their rhizomes will spread laterally

-    as suppose to downwards.
-The ideal depth of a container should be around

-    5 inches (from the soil line downwards).
+Repot every three years in spring using a houseplant-labelled and the next sized pot with adequate drainage.
+Jewel Orchids are best suited for pots that are wide and shallow, as their rhizomes will spread laterally as suppose to downwards.
+The ideal depth of a container should be around 5 inches (from the soil line downwards).

 Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
 For those that are situated in a darker location, add a thin layer of small grit in the pot's base to improve drainage and downplay over-watering.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.